gvwilson/sensibleadventures/iffy/iffy.md

 sprinting toward the pilot house.
 "Uncle Jack, it's the Zillions!
 They're comin' back for us!"

-"Hang on a sec," her uncle said to a face on to the control panel as she charged in.
+"Hang about a sec," her uncle said to a face on to the control panel as she charged in.
 "What?"